dilawari2008/ComputeHardwareRWA/README.md

 The NFT owner can then sell their tokens on the open market or on the contract itself.
 Buyers need to pay a 2% fee to the contract.
 The contract allows for rent payment.
-The contract represents a DAO of the token holders.
+The contract represents a DAO (RWADao) of the token holders.
-The DAO can vote on the following:
+The RWADao can vote on the following:
 - Rent payment
 - Commission fee for the RWA DAO
-60% Vote Share is required for decisions to be made.
+- Can vote to remove a certain listing from the platform or not 60% Vote Share is required for decisions to be made.
 The token holders get share of the rent payment.
 The NFT gets unlocked when the DAO decides with a 100% vote.